samiux/samiux.github.io/croissants.md

 ### 9.0 Known Issues

-- [Bastille Post (巴士的報)](https://www.bastillepost.com/hongkong/) not loading properly under AMD R7-4800U CPU for unknown reason.
+- [Bastille Post (巴士的報)](https://www.bastillepost.com/hongkong/) not loading properly for unknown reason, may be it is misconfigured.

 |[Home](/README.md)|[Projects](/projects.md)|[Articles](/articles.md)|[Apophthegm](/apophthegm.md)|[About](/about.md)|